Eamonn Magee

-Eamonn Magee (born 13 July 1971) is a retired Irish professional boxer who competed from 1995 to 2007, becoming the World Boxing Union Welterweight Champion in 2007.
-He also held the Commonwealth light-welterweight title twice, and challenged for the European light-welterweight and British welterweight titles.
-As an amateur, Magee won a bronze medal in the welterweight division at the 1992 World Junior Championships.
+Eamonn Magee (born 13 July 1971 in Belfast, Northern Ireland) is a retired WBU World Welterweight Boxing Champion who competed from 1995 to 2007 in the professional arena.
+He fought for and won the WBU World title in December 2003.
+He also held the Commonwealth Light-Welterweight title twice, and challenged for the European Light-Welterweight and British Welterweight titles.
+As an amateur, Magee won a bronze medal in the Welterweight division at the 1992 World Junior Championships and to this day remains one of Ireland's most successful amateur boxers of all time.

 He was a veteran of the Irish and European professional fight scenes and fought out of the Breen Gym in Belfast, where he now works as an assistant trainer to John Breen.